ETS-Android1/Chat-1/README.md

 ```
 You Should See BUILD SUCCESSFUL in your cmd, now go to Chat>app>build>outputs>apk>debug and install apk-debug.apk in your android device (Android Lollipop 5.1 or Higher)

-Incase You See Errors During Build Follow Steps Below
+In case You See Errors During Build Follow Steps Below

-1) make sure java is installed and JAVA_HOME is added to your enviroment variables (windows)
+1) make sure java is installed and JAVA_HOME is added to your environment variables (windows)
-2) incase of heap errors:
+2) in case of heap errors:
 Anyway, here is how to fix it:

 Go to Start->Control Panel->System->Advanced(tab)->Environment Variables->System Variables->New: